Ibukhvalov/3DCurves/README.md

-# Test work for the vacancy
+## Test work for the vacancy
+## Bukhvalov Ivan

-## implemented all given tasks with the parallel computing as additional requirement
+### implemented all given tasks with the parallel computing as additional requirement